ayagasha-playground/tari/RFC/src/RFC-0312_DANHighLevelSpecification.md

 * Validator node committees MUST periodically sign and broadcast a [checkpoint] transaction.
-  * The transaction signature MUST satisfy the requirements laid out for checkpoint transactions defined in the [validator committee proposal].  (alt names: Contract Governance Manifesto / Contract Management Manifesto)
+  * The transaction signature MUST satisfy the requirements laid out for checkpoint transactions defined in the [contract constitution].  (alt names: Contract Governance Manifesto / Contract Management Manifesto)
   * The checkpoint UTXO MUST have the `CHECKPOINT` output feature.
   * It MUST reference the [contract_id].
   * This feature contains a commitment to the current contract state.
 This is typically some sort of Merklish root.
+  * It MAY have a URI to off-chain state or merkle tree
   * A checkpoint number, strictly increasing by 1 from the previous checkpoint.
   * The checkpoint MUST spend the previous checkpoint.
 This is guaranteed by virtue of a covenant.
 The contract id must equal the contract id of the checkpoint being spent.
   * The checkpoint UTXO contains a covenant that provides the spending conditions described above.
   * Checkpoints allow the exit and entrance of new validator nodes into the committee.
-  * A checkpoint MAY introduce a new Validator Node public key into the VN committee
-  * The conditions for adding a new key to the VN committee set are specified in the [validator committee proposal].
+  * Checkpoints MAY also contain [contract constitution] change pipelines.
 * The validator node committee MUST post periodic [checkpoints] onto the base layer.
   * The checkpoint MUST include a [summary of the contract state].
 This summary SHOULD be in the form of a Merklish Root.
 * If a valid checkpoint is not posted within the maximum allowed timeframe, the contract is [abandoned].
 This COULD lead